 Transforming - For districts with a new action plan beginning implementation.
 The grants can be given to more than one organization but a lead agency that serves as the central hub for the vision and action plan and coordinates implementation and communication with and between all participating parties.
 Grants can cover staff, project costs, consulting, etc.

 Established - For districts with an established action plan and ongoing implementation that have a key project that will help grow the district’s work.
 Grants can cover staff, project costs, consulting, etc.

 Tier II: Business Improvement Areas Consultation

 Tier II is intended for commercial districts that are seeking assistance in forming a Business Improvement Area (BIA), modifying an existing BIA’s boundaries or rate payment structure, or exploring the feasibility of a BIA, or BIAs interested in support to strengthen or improve operations.
 Districts receive consulting services to guide them through the steps from feasibility analysis to the legislative process.

 Tier III: Racial Equity in Business Districts

-OED and the Department of Neighborhoods are partnering to offer "Public Outreach and Engagement Liaisons" (POELs) to business districts in need of better outreach to under-represented businesses and businesses of color in your district.
+In this tier, you can apply to receive training and support to better serve under-represented businesses and business of color in your district.
 This includes participating in a training cohort with other districts and access to the Department of Neighborhood’s Community Liaison program.
 The program hires liaisons who share language, culture, ethnicity, or other demographics with local business owners to provide a bridge of communication and understanding between the businesses and the local organization.
 These liaisons can do outreach, conduct surveys, help facilitate focus groups, etc. in close partnership with the local organization.